Gangseo District, Busan

-Gangseo-gu is the westernmost gu in Busan and it shares a common borders with Gimhae on its north-west side and Jinhae-gu, Changwon on its south-west side.
+Gangseo-gu is the westernmost gu in Busan and it shares a common borders with Gimhae on its north-west side and Jinhae District, Changwon on its south-west side.

 Gangseo-gu is the birthplace of the Gaya civilization.

 Gimhae International Airport, Heungguk Temple, Myeongwol Temple, as well as the Eulsukdo bird sanctuary are located in Gangseo-gu.

 Administrative divisions

 Gangseo-gu is divided into 22 legal dong.
 They have been grouped together to form only 7 administrative dong, as follows: